 Below you will find a list of resources available to all families.
-We are providing links and information on how to access financial supports, food supports, and counseling within our community.
+We are providing links and information on how to access financial supports, food assistance, and counseling within our community.
 If you have questions about academics or distance learning, please reach out to your child’s counselor.
-If you have any other needs beyond the ones listed and need to know who to contact regarding these needs, please reach out to Ann Christianson, our Wrap-around services coordinator by emailing her at: email@example.com.
+If you have any other needs beyond the ones listed and need to know who to contact regarding these needs, please reach out to Ann Christianson, our wraparound services coordinator by emailing her at: email@example.com.
 Below you will find a list of resources available to your child.

 1-833-REACH-OR (1-833-732-2467) is for everyone.